open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/SID_MID_use_cases.md

 **Preconditions**

-* Client has long-term token to use the required CDOC2 API service.
+* Client has a long-term token to use the required CDOC2 API service.
 * Client has configuration for N CDOC2 servers used to upload KEK shares.

 **Success Guarantees**